 24 CFR 91.500(d) states that "(t)he jurisdiction may revise or resubmit a plan within 45 days after the first notification of disapproval."
-HUD has determined that it is not necessary to waive this provision in order to implement the procedures in this Notice for FY 2016 consolidated plans/action plans.
+HUD has determined that it is not necessary to waive this provision in order to implement the procedures in this Notice for FY 2017 consolidated plans/action plans.
 This provision does not prohibit a grantee from re-submitting a plan after that time period.

 24 CFR 91.105(c), 91.115(c) and 91.505 require a grantee to comply with citizen participation requirements when it undertakes a substantial amendment to an approved plan.
 A plan that has been disapproved by HUD is, by definition, not an approved plan.
 When a grantee's plan is disapproved by HUD, the consolidated plan regulations do not necessarily require a grantee to undertake further citizen participation on the changes the grantee makes before re-submitting it.
 (A major exception to this, however, would be if the reason for disapproval involved the grantee's failure to fulfill citizen participation requirements to begin with.)
-However, as noted in Section IV below, there are circumstances in which a grantee may need to make major revisions to a disapproved plan which could trigger further citizen participation plan and local policies to determine whether it will need to conduct further citizen participation as a result of the changes it makes to incorporate actual allocation amounts into its plan, prior to re-submission of the revised plan.
+However, as noted in this Notice, there are circumstances in which a grantee may need to make major revisions to a disapproved plan, which could trigger further citizen participation efforts.
+A grantee with a disapproved plan should review its citizen participation plan and local policies to determine whether it will need to conduct further citizen participation as a result of the changes it makes to incorporate actual allocation amounts into its plan, prior to re-submission of the revised plan.